Add To Favorites

-Research the Internet for information about tombs for unknown soldiers in countries including Canada, France, the United States, and Australia.
-Sketch your design for a memorial to an unknown solder with Crayola® Colored Pencils, or use a picture for reference if you are making a replica of a tomb.
+Invite students to research information about tombs for unknown soldiers in countries including Canada, France, the United States, and Australia.
+Both text and electronic resources should be available for students to view.
+Students sketch a design for a memorial to an unknown solder with Crayola® Colored Pencils, or use a picture for reference if making a replica of a tomb.

-Cover your art area with newspaper.
-On white construction paper or watercolor paper, use Crayola Watercolors and Watercolor Brushes to create a background or base for your diorama.
-You might choose a park-like scene with trees and bushes, an open sea, or some other setting.
+Students cover their work area with recycled newspaper.
+On white construction paper or watercolor paper, use Crayola Watercolors to create a background or base for your diorama.
+They might choose a park-like scene with trees and bushes, an open sea, or some other setting.
 Dry.